 The reasons for this change in behavior aren’t fully explained.
 It could be related to regulations, or it could be a reaction to increased risks that developed as globalization increased.
 But the reasons why it happened are less important than what it means to investors.

 Fed economists concluded that low rates could last for years.
 This means savers will lose money after inflation, and they must consider stocks and other investments instead of savings accounts.
-This increased demand for stocks could push the bull market to unimaginable highs.

 Michael Carr, CMT